intcreator/intcreator.com/public/data/pages/cv.md

 ## BYU Computer Science

 Continuing my absurd downward wage trend (as I gained more and more experience, each job paid me less and less since FamilySearch) I started working for the BYU CS department as a teaching assistant.
 Most of my time was spent trying to be patient with students, correcting horrifying ideas ("Instead of using GitHub.com, you should use a text editor to modify your code" "You mean like Microsoft Word?"), and clarifying facts about the modern web in class.
 I had never taken the class when I started but I got hired because of my 1.5 years of experience in the field (which, unsurprisingly, taught me much more than the class ever would have).

+## Qualtrics

+After graduating and applying to several places, I joined Qualtrics as a web developer on the marketing team.
+You could say I'm a WordPress developer, or you could say that me and my small team manage 100s of pages of content over marketing sites in 10+ languages, including animations, forms, downloads, webinars, and more.
+I created a style system based on Bootstrap 4 for the team, as well as an auto generating style guide and a system of reusable components for quickly building pages.
+I also consolidated the Marketo form system (which previously used around 500 individual forms) to be usable with one global styled form template.